mplanasgit/project-4/README.md

 ## 1- Main objective
 - The main objective of this project was to build an API that retrieved information requested by the user.
 In this case, the database accessed by the API contained the script of the entire show of **Game of Thrones (GoT)**.
 - The database was loaded into MySQL workbench and the information was retrieved through different API endpoints that executed **SQL queries**.
 - In addition, the API retrieved the **natural language sentiment analysis** of the GoT script upon user request.
-The goal was to analyse the evolution of a character throughout the series based on its language.
+The goal was to analyse the evolution of the characters throughout the series based on their language.

 ## 2- Structure of the API
 The API was built using the **Flask** library in a local route.
 Find below the different endpoints of the API.
 Each endpoint retrieved the information of a corresponding query.